shreshthUnderscore/Pass.io/README.md

 ## Preface

-The main objective of our computer science project is to make people aware of the importance of having a strong password and help them generate and manage their passwords.
+The main objective of this computer science project is to make people aware of the importance of having a strong password and help them generate and manage their passwords.

-With our knowledge of python and SQL our team is proud to present “Pass.io” a GUI based password manager made in python using the “Tkinter” module.
+With my knowledge of python and SQL i am proud to present “Pass.io” a GUI based password manager made in python using the “Tkinter” module.

 Our program offers:-
 - Simple and modern interface